sanchez-anthony/ansible_pwnkit_migitation/README.md

 TASK [Show message when polkit is installed] ****************************************************************************************************************
 ok: [localhost] => {
-    "msg": "Package polkit in version 0.115 is installed."
+    "msg": "Package 'polkit' in version 0.115 is installed.\n" }
-}

 TASK [Show message when polkit isn't installed] *************************************************************************************************************